Gerry McGovern

-Gerard Gabriel McGovern (born 1956 in Coventry) is a British car designer and the Chief Creative Officer for Jaguar Land Rover leading the Group’s Design Studio at Gaydon, Warwickshire, creating concepts and new models.
+Gerard Gabriel McGovern (born 1956 in Coventry) is an English car designer and was the Chief Creative Officer for Jaguar Land Rover leading the Group’s Design Studio at Gaydon, Warwickshire, creating concepts and new models.
 A strong advocate of design's relevance to brand equity, he is a member of the Jaguar Land Rover board of Management.

 Background

 McGovern was born in Coventry in 1956 where he attended primary and Binley Park secondary schools.
 While still at the latter, he was introduced to Chrysler design boss Roy Axe, who was to remain a major influence.

 Chrysler sponsored McGovern at the Lanchester Polytechnic (now Coventry University) where he completed a degree in industrial design before attending the Royal College of Art in London, specialising in automotive design.

-Early career
+Career

+Chrysler Europe

-While sponsored by Chrysler UK, McGovern started work at the Styling Studio at Whitley, Coventry.
-In 1978 McGovern began working for Chrysler in Highland Park, near Detroit, before returning to the UK as a Senior Designer for Chrysler/Peugeot; here he worked alongside Peter Horbury (later Head of Design for Volvo in Sweden) and Moray Callum (formerly Head of Design for Mazda, then Director of Ford’s Car design division).
+While sponsored by Chrysler Europe, McGovern started work at the Styling Studio at Whitley, Coventry.
+In 1978 McGovern began working for US carmaker Chrysler in Highland Park, near Detroit, before returning to the UK as a Senior Designer for Chrysler Europe and Peugeot; here he worked alongside Peter Horbury (later Head of Design for Volvo in Sweden) and Moray Callum (formerly Head of Design for Mazda, then Director of Ford’s Car design division).